 How to dry green coffee beans

-- A popular way of drying green coffee beans is by using machines.
-A lot of coffee producers invest so they can achieve faster, more uniform drying for their coffee beans.
-This might hurt your pocket a little more than the other methods, but it also ensures the safety of your coffee beans' quality during the drying process.
+A popular way of drying green coffee beans is by using machines.
+A lot of coffee producers invest in machines so they can achieve faster, more uniform drying for their coffee beans.
+This might hurt your pocket a little more than the other drying methods, but it also ensures the safety of your coffee beans' quality during the drying process.

 Effectivity of patio drying

-A recent trial conducted by the National Coffee Association (Anacafe) of Guatemala produced results that support the effectivity of patio drying using the GrainPro Collapsible Dryer Case (CDC).
+A recent trial conducted by the National Coffee Association (Anacafe) of Guatemala produced results that support the effectiveness of patio drying using the GrainPro Collapsible Dryer Case (CDC).

 The trial, which was held in Palencia, Guatemala, was done with recently washed parchment coffee.
 During the drying process, the coffee beans were subjected to 8 hours of sunlight and were striped and moved every half hour.